zerodevx/svelte-img/README.md

 ### Under the hood

-Local image transformations are delegated to the excellent [vite-imagetools](https://github.com/JonasKruckenberg/imagetools) with a custom `run` directive.
+Local image transformations are delegated to the excellent [`vite-imagetools`](https://github.com/JonasKruckenberg/imagetools) with a custom `run` directive.
-This preset generates optimized images with sensible defaults, including a `base64` low-quality image placeholder.
+This preset generates optimised images with sensible defaults, including a `base64` low-quality image placeholder.

 Invoke the preset with the `?as=run` query param: